davidpeckham/vpic-api/README.md

 vPIC has information about how manufacturers assign a VIN that encodes a vehicle's characteristics.
-Vehicle manufacturers provide this information to NHTSA under U.S. law 49 CFR Part 565.
+Vehicle manufacturers provide this information to NHTSA under U.S. 49 CFR Parts 551 – 574.

 The API available 24/7, is free to use, and does not require registration.
 NHTSA uses automatic traffic rate controls to maintain the performance of the API and their websites that use the API.